Shull-Research-Group/QCM_Data_Acquisition_Program/README.txt

 Most of the creation and credit is given to Dave, G8KBB for the AccessMyVNA program.
 AccessMyVNA was modified by Joshua Yeh to suit the purpose for this QCM Data Acquisition program.
 Special thanks to MATLAB function files written by Yair M. Altman.
-Special thanks to Dr. Johannsmann for the inspiration in creating this program.
+Special thanks to Dr. Johannsmann for the inspiration for creating this program.

 -------------------------------------
 LICENSE INFORMATION